Miceuz/i2c-moisture-sensor/FAQ.md

 **What is the expected life of the rugged sensor for continuous use outdoor?**

+I still don't have enough data to answer this question.
+Rugged sensors should be in practice indestructable, but failures sometimes happen.
+If you are using rugged sensor please let me know about the failures you experience.

 **Light sensor of rugged variant?**

+Light sensing does not work for rugged sensors as light sensor is covered by heatshrink.

 **I would like to have sensors with a cable up to X meters**